sylvioneto/studies/bookstore/readme.txt

-Bookstore project using Spring MVC and Hibernate
+Bookstore project built in Java, Spring MVC, Hibernate and Bootstrap.

 Create a database in MYSQL named BOOKSTORE.
 Hibernate will create all tables in the first application start.